There are no games scheduled today. While you wait for picks to come in, check out the best available bonus offers in your state!

 Compare college basketball odds across legal US sportsbooks at ScoreandOdds.com to help you profit all the way through March Madness.
 Find out how to use the odds comparison tool, along with other college basketball & March Madness betting tips below.

 Are you in a state or traveling to a state with legal sports betting during March Madness, such as Indiana, Pennsylvania or New Jersey?
 Our college basketball odds comparison tool, which can be used on desktop or mobile, is perfect for anyone trying to win money.
+You can also look at NCAA Tournament odds to find the best sportsbook for your national championship picks.

 The college basketball odds comparison tool highlights the best spreads, totals and moneylines from premier legal US sportsbooks in the country.
 We know shopping lines from one sportsbook to the next can take a lot of time, and it’s especially difficult during the early rounds of the NCAA Tournament.